nanograv/holodeck/README.md

 ## Installation

 The `holodeck` framework is currently under substantial, active development.
 It will not available on `pypi` (`pip`) or via `conda` install until it has stabilized.
 In general all of the depedencies are listed in the `requirements.txt` file and will be installed automatically.
-One exception is the [`kalepy` package](https://github.com/lzkelley/kalepy), which is also being actively developed and modified - and thus cloning/installing `kalepy` manually may be preferable.

 The recommended installation for active development is to:

-**Install `kalepy`**:

-1) Clone the holodeck repository: `git clone https://github.com/lzkelley/kalepy.git`
-2) Perform an 'editable' local installation: `cd kalepy; pip install -e .`

-**Install `holodeck`**:

 1) Clone the holodeck repository: `git clone https://github.com/nanograv/holodeck.git`
-2) Perform an 'editable' local installation: `cd holodeck; pip install -e .`
+2) Perform an 'editable' local installation: `cd holodeck; pip install -e . -r requirements-dev.txt`

+The 'editable' installation allows the code base to be modified, and have those changes take effect when using the `holodeck` module without having to rebuild/reinstall it.

+The package can be uninstalled with the command `pip uninstall holodeck`.

 ## Quickstart